gould-arthur/election_funding_parser/README.md

 ## Election Funding Parser

 ### Overview
 Election Funding Parser (EFP) aims to creates a lightweight tool for looking through donations made for elections and primaries in the years 1980-2014.
-Current functionality is limited to the downloading of a compessed file, the parsing of that file, and the store into a database.
+Current functionality is limited to the downloading of a compessed file, parsing of that file, and storing into a database.

 ### Current Usage
-The tool is in it's early stages of developement (see), and currently only support the creation of the database, specified via code.
+The tool is in it's early stages of developement (see Future Fucntionality section), and currently only supports the creation of the database, specified via code.
 EFP aims to ensure that all end user interactions are as simple and minimal as possible.
 Currently, the only supported interaction is via python code (Interacting through code)

 #### Interacting through code
 EFP's Populator object uses the with-open format